IsaacSchemm/Crowmask/README.md

 Timed functions:

 - [x] `RefreshUpstream`: Checks Weasyl for recent posts (stopping when a post is more than a day old), updating cache as needed, then sends outbound activities (every five minutes)
-- [x] `LongUpdate`: Attempts cache refresh for all stale cached posts and the actor's name/avatar/etc (every day at 23:56)
+- [x] `RefreshCached`: Attempts cache refresh for all stale cached posts and the actor's name/avatar/etc (every day at 23:56)
 - [x] `OutboundActivityCleanup`: Remove any unsent `OutboundActivity` objects more than 7 days old (every hour)

-Other functions:

-- [x] Add Outbound Activities
-    * Group followers by inbox
-    * For each inbox, add the appropriate `OutboundActivity`
-- [x] Process Outbound Activities
-    * For each `OutboundActivity`:
-        * Send the activity to the inbox
-        * Mark as sent (no longer pending)
-    * For each `PrivateAnnouncement`:
-        * Send the activity to the inbox
-        * Mark as sent (no longer pending)
-    * If a send fails, don't try sending it again for 4 hours
-- [x] Cache Refresh
-    * If the post is stale:
-        * Pull the post from Weasyl
-        * Update or delete our copy
-        * Add outbound activities
-- [x] User Cache Refresh
-    * If the user info is stale:
-        * Pull the user from Weasyl
-        * Update or delete our copy
-        * Add outbound activities

 Note that a cached submission will not be refreshed if: